plfa/plfa.github.io/README.md

 ### On macOS: Install the XCode Command Line Tools
-On macOS, you’ll need to install the [XCode Command Line Tools][xcode].
+On macOS, you’ll need to install [The XCode Command Line Tools][xcode].
 For most versions of macOS, you can install these by running the following command:
 ```bash
 xcode-select --install
 ```